Meet our new CEO…

 An integral part of his task will involve successfully preserving this passion – while planning for expansion.
 Daniel, whose background includes leadership roles in SPC Ardmona and the world’s leading spice company McCormick, is ready for the task.

-“Formally combining the incredible community-led culture at FareShare and the national scale and heartfelt reach of SecondBite will provide a transformative, all-encompassing solution for providing more nutritious meals for those who need it most,” Daniel explained.
+“Formally combining the incredible community-led culture at FareShare and the national scale and heartfelt reach of SecondBite provides a transformative, all-encompassing solution, meaning more nutritious meals for those who need it most,” Daniel explained.

 And with this change comes challenge.